Etah district: Development

 Work is under construction on the Jawaharpur super thermal power project ultra mega power plant here, work on the Tundla-Etah-Malawan new rail route is going on, Etah-Kasganj new track approved by the Railways in budget 2017–2018, work on Etah Medical College is underway, work on Etah Sewerage Work is underway on Etah-Aligarh bypass, most of all main roads are under construction, some of Etah roads have recently been added to the national highway.
 Agra-Bareilly National Highway, Etah-Farrukhabad Highway.

+The Arya Samaj Mandir, Himmatpur Kakamai was developed in 2025 by the Tourism Department, Government of Uttar Pradesh, with an allocated budget of approximately ₹76 lakh.
+The project aimed to promote the temple as a place of religious and cultural importance.